How to Stop Being High Strung and Live Happier

 Flexibility: Allow for flexibility in how you achieve your goals.
 Life is unpredictable; being adaptable can reduce stress when things don’t go as planned.

 Celebrate Successes: Acknowledge and celebrate your achievements, no matter how small.
-This positive reinforcement can motivate you and reduce stress by focusing on progress.
+This positive reinforcement can motivate you, reduce stress, and build your resilience by focusing on progress.

 Mindfulness and Relaxation Techniques